 There is nothing like some great alliteration to stick in your mind and roll off the tongue.
-Perhaps that's why we love to run project retrospectives that focus on what teams Liked, Learned, Lacked, & Longed For. 😁 Also known as a 4Ls retrospective.
-This popular technique is loved by agile leaders for its simplicity and ability to help teams establish both short and long term goals.
+Perhaps that's why we love to run a project retrospective that focuses on what teams Liked, Learned, Lacked, & Longed For...also known as a 4Ls retrospective! 😁 This popular retrospective format is loved by agile leaders and scrum masters for its simplicity and ability to help teams establish both short and long-term goals for future improvements.

 Highlight both positive and negative processes through the lens of growth.